How to get an IEP.

 - Describe exactly what you are seeing.
 You want to be clear.
 What reading struggles are you seeing?
 Social skills, time management, whatever skill deficits you are seeing, describe them in bullet points in this letter.

-- Shouldn’t I be asking for specific tests and evaluations?
-No. There are literally thousands upon thousands of different types of evals.
+- Should I ask for specific tests and evaluations?
+No. There are literally thousands upon thousands of different types of evaluations.
 Parents can’t possibly know them all.
 Plus, if you only request specific evals, those might be the only ones you get and they may not be correct.
 Let the school decide.
 Give them a chance to get it right.
 They are required to evaluate in every area of suspected disability.
 This is why you want to include as much as you can in your letter.

-- Then what?
+- How long does the school have to evaluate?
 Now you wait.
 Within a week or two, you should receive a Permission to Evaluate letter from your school.
 When you sign it, write a note, reiterating your areas of concern.
 Timelines vary by state, so you’ll want to check your own state regs to see exactly how long they have to return your forms and do the evaluation.
 Once the evals are completed, you will be invited to either an IEP meeting or meeting to go over the evaluation results.
-If your school chooses to go right to an IEP meeting, or does the meetings back to back, I would ask for a change.
+If your school chooses to go right to an IEP meeting or does the meetings back to back, I would ask for a change.
 Particularly if this is your first child going through the process for the first time, it is a LOT to absorb.
 I would ask to have a meeting for qualified individuals to go over your results.
 Then schedule the IEP meeting a few days or weeks after that, after you’ve had time to do some reading and absorbing.